harsh-ps-2003/pikachu/README.md

 Its not crash fault tolerant.

+The length of the successor/predecessor lists should be typically r=O(logN) but I have kept it a constant 3 because in a local setup, I am not going to spawn that many nodes!

 The core lookup logic is spread across multiple components:
 ChordNode: Maintains node state and core DHT operations
 ChordGrpcServer: Handles RPC requests for lookups